On This Page

 USDA Non-Discrimination Statement: Click Here

-USDA Nondiscrimination Statement and NYS WIC Complaint Information
+USDA Nondiscrimination Statement (NDS) and NYS WIC Complaint Information

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.